Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/5th-level/commune-2024.md

   - S
   - M
 material: "incense"
-duration: "1 Minute
+duration: "1 Minute"
-cast_time: "1 Minute
+cast_time: "1 Minute"
 ritual: true
 description: |
   You contact a deity or a divine proxy and ask up to three questions that can be answered with yes or no. You must ask your questions before the spell ends.
 You receive a correct answer for each question.